Beyond the standard model with six-dimensional spinors: High energy theories from four timelike dimensions

 Breaking from $\mathfrak{e}_{8(-24)}$ to $\mathfrak{so}_{2,2}\oplus\mathfrak{so}_{10}\oplus\mathfrak{u}_1$ gives

-From here, breaking to $SU(5)$ or Pati-Salam GUTs can be pursued to lead to the standard model.
-While $AdS_5$ seems bizarre in this case, $AdS_3$ is a possibility given its relation to $D=3$ gravity with a CFT boundary theory.
+From here, breaking to $SU(5)$ or Pati-Salam GUTs can be pursued to lead to the SM.
+While $AdS_5$ seems bizarre in this case, $AdS_3$ is a possibility given its relation to $D=3$ gravity with a CFT boundary theory\footnote{Note that 4D gravity can be generated from 3D gravity at high energies~\cite{Sugamoto:2001uk}.
+Since $\mathfrak{so}_{10}$ is a high energy GUT, considering this in 3D spacetime may allow for low-energy physics in 4D.}.